samubernard/odexp/README.md

 *traj.dat*
 lists at each time step all particles, and has columns

-> STEP ID TIME D/DT AUX %C %M EXPR
+> STEP ID TIME DYN AUX CPL MF EXPR

 # EXAMPLES